 - In-depth research skills

-- The value your content provides (which can stretch into the thousands, tens of thousands of dollars, and beyond—so, claim your share!)
+- The value your work provides (which can stretch into the tens of thousands of dollars and beyond—so claim your share!)

-If client work is burning you out, but you still want to grow your business, find other ways to scale and earn money without accepting more writing work.
+If client work is burning you out but you still want to grow your business, find other ways to scale and earn money without accepting more work.

 One option is to start an affiliate site based on your expertise or a niche area you’re interested in.
 I did this myself back in 2019 with a blog that talked about my dog’s breed.
 With less than 25 articles, the site now generates 6,500 monthly organic visitors and $300+ per month in passive income.